pablosichert/react-show-more/README.md

-# React Show More Text 1.6.2
+# React Show More Text 1.7.0

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]
 [![Build status][travis-image]][travis-url]

 The text surrounded by the component will be truncated.
 Anything surrounded by the component could be evaluated as text.
-The component react-show-more-text/ShowMoreText is fork of react-show-more/ShowMore, applied improvements, added onClick event, works with React 16.x.x, React 18.x.x, Next.Js 13.3.x.
+The component react-show-more-text/ShowMoreText is fork of react-show-more/ShowMore, applied improvements, added onClick event, works with React 16.x.x, React 18.x.x, Next.Js 13.3.x and upper.

 ## Demo